 With rents in the capital still the highest in the country, we’ve taken a look into the best areas to buy-to-let in London.
 Data and findings this year come from Totally Money’s most recent buy-to-let yield map.

-When looking into the best buy-to-let areas in the UK, London will be a priority for many investors, despite rents dropping slightly over the past year.
+When looking into the best buy-to-let areas in the UK, London will be a priority for many investors, despite continued low rental yields across 2018.

-However, with impressive capital gains and unparallelled return on investment opportunities, when we’re talking about buy-to-let hotspots, London can’t be ignored.
+With impressive capital gains and unique return on investment opportunities, when we’re talking about buy-to-let hotspots, London can’t be ignored.